rnakato/RumBall/README.md

     check_stranded.sh [human|mouse] <fastq>

-This command runs bowtie to map reads onto the NCBI allrna.
+This command runs bowtie to map reads onto the mRNA sequences obtained from NCBI.
 If the samples are reverse-straned, the most reads will be mapped to the reverse strand.
 If fifty-fifty, the samples are unstranded.